Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Introduction

-where $\alpha_0\supm$ is the intercept for site $m$ and $\bbeta_0$ represents the high dimensional sparse regression coefficients shared by all local sites.
+where $\alpha_0\supm$ is the intercept for site $m$ and $\bbeta_0$ represents the high-dimensional sparse model coefficients shared by the local sites.
+One could simply use $\ell_1$-regularized logistic regression on the labeled data $\Lscr\supone$ to obtain a supervised estimator of $\bbeta_0$.
+However, this may not perform well due to the small size of $\Lscr\supone$ and the high-dimensionality.

-To estimate and infer $\bbeta_0$ efficiently, we leverage the large unlabeled samples from all $M$ sites with the EHR surrogate predictive of the true phenotype status.
-Inspired by \cite{hong2019semi} and \cite{zhang2020prior}, we assume that
+To estimate and infer $\bbeta_0$ more efficiently, we leverage the large unlabeled samples from all sites with the surrogate $S_i\supm$ that is predictive of $Y_i\supm$ but imperfect and error-prone. { Our main model assumption for the surrogate outcome $S\supm_i$ is that it relates to $\bX_i\supm$ through a single index model (SIM):

-which is a reasonable assumption commonly used for EHR surrogates. $S\supm_i$ can be viewed as an inaccurate representation of $Y_i\supm$, and is independent of the baseline features $\bX\supm_i$ conditioning on $Y\supm_i$.
-For example, suppose that $\bX_i\supm$ represents genomic markers, and $S_i\supm$ is the ICD diagnostic code associated with the disease, then the assumption \eqref{eq: key assump} suggests that receiving the ICD diagnostic code is related to disease-causing genomic markers only through the disease status $Y\supm_i$.
-As a result of \eqref{eq: key assump}, we have
+where $\bgamma_0$ is a scaled vector with the {\em same direction} as $\bbeta_0$ and $\breve f_m$ and $f_m$ are some unknown and nuisance link functions varying across different sites.

-Combining this with the outcome model \eqref{equ:asu:1}, we establish that the surrogate $S\supm_i$ relates to $\bX_i\supm$ through a single index model (SIM):
+The SIM assumption (\ref{eqn:sim}) holds in various practical scenarios such as the post hoc surrogate illustrated in diagram (i) on the right panel of Figure \ref{fig:dag}, which is frequently used in practice \citeg{hong2019semi}.
+In this case, $S_i\supm$ is a proxy coming directly from the disease outcome $Y_i\supm$ appearing between $S_i\supm$ and the baseline risk factors $\bX_i\supm$.
+For example, in our real-world study, $\bX_i\supm$ is genetic variants and $S_i\supm$ is the total count of diagnostic codes for the disease $Y_i\supm$.
+The diagnostic counts $S_i\supm$ are related to the disease-causing genetic variants only through the disease status, leading to the conditional independence: